puppetlabs/puppet-rfc/arm-16.acls/index.md

 This applies the permission set to 'C:\windows\temp' with the following permissions:

  * User `'tim'` will have list/read/execute permissions to this folder, subfolders and files.
- * Any other identities that were are not explicitly noted would be left alone on the ACL of the target resource due to the defaults of `inherit_parent_permissions => true, purge_unspecified_explicit_permissions => false`.
+ * Any other identities that were are not explicitly noted would be left alone on the ACL of the target resource due to the defaults of `inherit_parent_permissions => true, purge => false`.

 ### Verbose ACL: